rpm-software-management/dnf/doc/api_base.rst

      Initialize plugins.
 If you want to disable some plugins pass the list of their name patterns to `disabled_glob`.
 When run from interactive script then also pass your :class:`dnf.cli.Cli` instance.

+  .. method:: pre_configure_plugins()

+     Configure plugins by running their pre_configure() method.
+It makes possible to change variables before repo files and rpmDB are loaded.
+It also makes possible to create internal repositories that will be affected by ``--disablerepo`` and ``--enablerepo``.

   .. method:: configure_plugins()

      Configure plugins by running their configure() method.